 - Pepto Bismol (Bismuth subsalicylate) is often added to triple therapy to improve effectiveness based on some study showing success rates as high as 80-85% (this combination is called “quadruple therapy”).

 Drawbacks of Conventional Medical Treatment

 - Antibiotic resistance – Occurs in about 15-30% of H. pylori cases treated with prescription antibiotics, and rates are rising.
-Investigation of alternative antibiotics (Rifabutin, etc.) with lower resistance rates have been proposed but are not yet common in practice.
+Investigation of alternative antibiotics (Rifabutin, etc.) with lower resistance rates show promise, but are not yet widely used in practice.

 - Dysbiosis/Bacterial overgrowth – Antibiotics deplete “good” gut bacteria that usually help keep “bad” bacteria and other gut pathogens in check and help build a nice, thick gut lining.
 When “good” bacteria levels go down, these more harmful organisms can overgrow and Leaky Gut is more likely to develop.

 - Yeast overgrowth – When prescription antibiotics deplete beneficial gut organisms, yeast/fungal overgrowths can occur.

 - Further suppression of stomach acid – PPIs and H2 blockers can be beneficial short-term, but lowering stomach acid longer term can also lead to downstream consequences like vitamin and mineral deficiencies and bacterial overgrowth.
 Long term PPI use has also been linked to cancer.

 Natural Remedies for H. pylori